peterda84/peterda84.github.io/_portfolio/searxng.md

 That's all.
 Enter the hostname you configured in `/usr/local/searxng-docker/.env` in your favourite browser and enjoy your own private searching engine!
 You will see somethig like that:

 ![image1](/assets/images/searxng/searxng_browser.png)

+## Summary

+In this project we have seen:
+- [ ] How to create an EC2 instance on Amazon AWS using the CLI
+- [ ] How to install Docker Engine and Docker Compose
+- [ ] How to install and configure searxng-docker